The Cyclades · Naxos

 Family-friendly, not adults-only

-A small 5-star wine-led boutique about 200m back from Agios Prokopios — eighteen signature suites in soft, earthy Cycladic minimalism, most with a private air-jet tub or pool.
-The wine theme runs through the place, from the cellar dinner-and-tasting to the 'Grape' sunset bar-restaurant up on the roof garden, and there's a two-level pool and a wellness spa below.
-Intimate, well-detailed, and the pick on Naxos for the wine-curious who still want a proper beach a few minutes' walk away.
+A small 5-star wine-led boutique about 200m back from Agios Prokopios: eighteen signature suites in soft, earthy Cycladic minimalism, most with a private air-jet tub or pool.
+The wine theme runs through the place, from the cellar dinner-and-tasting to the 'Grape' sunset bar-restaurant up on the roof garden, with a two-level pool and a wellness spa below.
+Intimate, well-detailed, and the Naxos pick for the wine-curious who still want a real beach a few minutes' walk away.

 What it's known for